AutomataLab/JSONSki/README.md

 # JSONSki
 JSONSki is **a streaming JSONPath processor** with **fast-forward** functionality.
 During the streaming, it can automatically fast-forward over certain JSON substructures that are irrelavent to the query evaluation, without parsing them in detail.
 To make the fast-forward efficient, JSONSki features a highly bit-parallel solution that intensively utilizes bitwise and SIMD operations that are prevelent on modern CPUs to implement the fast-forward APIs.
-For more details about JSONSki, please refer to our paper.
+For more details about JSONSki, please refer to our paper [1].

 ## Publication
 [1] Lin Jiang and Zhijia Zhao.
 JSONSki: Streaming Semi-structured Data with Bit-Parallel Fast-Forwarding.
 In Proceedings of the Twenty-Third International Conference on Architectural Support for Programming Languages and Operating Systems (ASPLOS), 2022.